Seyyed-Ali99/online_shop/README.md

 # shop
 # this repo belongs to online shop project
 # Django and DRF are used to work on this project
-# Check developers branch to see the project
+# Check developers branch to view the project !!!! :)